armagankaratosun/armagankaratosun.github.io/_posts/2019-09-16-Setup-local-site-in-Apache-on-Ubuntu.md

 ### 3) Edit Your ``/etc/hosts`` File

 To view your website in your favorite web browser, just edit your ``/etc/hosts`` file and add  ``example1.localhost`` in it.
 After that, just create an helloworld file as your index (for example; index.html) in your website directory, open your browser and go to http://example1.localhost.
-You should see the helloworld page that you crated.
+You should see the helloworld page that you created.

 Example ``/etc/hosts`` file;